MichaelMoroz/michaelmoroz.github.io/_posts/2022-8-21-TracingGeodesics.md

 p = Metric(x) * dxdt;

 ```
 But what is dxdt?
-It's nothing more than the 4D direction the ray moves inside space time.
+It's nothing more than the 4D direction the ray moves inside space-time.
 There are 3 categories the directions can fall into:
 * Time-like, when \\( A < 0 \\)
 * Null, when \\( A = 0 \\)
 * Space-like, when \\( A > 0 \\)